-Running is easier with music in your ears: 5 of the best iPhone armbands
+Running is easier with music in your ears: 7 of the best iPhone armbands

-Exercising is great for the body, and it’s made even better (and sometimes more tolerable) when the right music is playing.
+Exercising is great for the body and it’s made even better (and sometimes more tolerable) when the right music is playing.
 Sure, you can put your phone in your pocket and have your headphones dangling across your chest, but a much better option is to use an armband to keep your phone close to you for quick access, and your headphones out of the way.

-More: Going for a ride?
-Take one of these iPhone bike mounts with you

 It’s not as difficult to sort through iPhone armbands as it is to choose protective cases, but there are still a few things you may want to look out for when shopping for one.
 Is it adjustable?
 Can it hold your headphones?
 Can you wash it after a sweat-inducing run?
 We’ve done the hard work for you and sifted through the available armbands for the iPhone, and here are the best ones out there that we recommend.

-The TuneBand Go isn’t made specifically for the iPhone — it works with Android phones as well — but it is compatible with every iPhone from the iPhone 4 to the iPhone 7 Plus, as well as the iPod Touch 5th and 6th Generation.
-The TuneBand Go uses two elastic straps to fit around your arm, and four elastic clips to secure the phone in place.
+The TuneBand Go isn’t made specifically for the iPhone — it works with Android phones as well — but it is compatible with every iPhone from the iPhone 4 to the iPhone X, as well as the iPod Touch fifth and sixth Generation.
+The TuneBand Go uses two elastic straps to fit around your arm and four elastic clips to secure the phone in place.
 The screen is easily accessible, as are the ports and buttons.
 One downside is that the armband may not work as well with phones using bulkier cases.
 The OtterBox Defender case, for example, will not fit, but a slimmer case will.
 If you want to be certain your phone and case will fit, measure it beforehand.
-The TuneBand Go’s dimensions start at 5 x 2.4 x 0.30 inches (127 x 60 x 8 mm), and can reach a max of 6.5 x 3.4 x 0.50 inches (165 x 85 x 12.5 mm).

 Buy one now from: